madankumarsn/tooling/README.md

 - [Official Documentation](https://docs.docker.com/compose/)
 - [Cheat Sheet](https://devhints.io/docker-compose)

-## Internal Tools
-For completeness I will list some tools that were developed internally that are used for this project.

-### Deployer
-The deployer tools is able to automate the execution of multiple lists of commands in a programmatic way.
-It has been used to automate deployment of code to other robots, automate the building of docker, automate the building of the workspace and more.

-At the time of writing this I do not have extensive documentation on this tooling.

-### Host Info Tools
-The host info tools toolset allows us to broadcast and see the information of other hosts on the network.
-This allows payloads to automatically be seen by basestations.

-The [mmpug-hosts script](../operations/mmpug_utils/scripts/mmpug-hosts) wraps around the host info tools and allows us to interface with MMPUG specfic hosts.

-For more on host management see the docs [here](host_management.md)

 ## Linux Configuration
 These are some linux configuration and management tools which some parts of the stack use.
 You probably don't need to review a lot of this, but it is here if you need to modify this configuration.